Brady, Kraft embrace, chat before QB's return vs Patriots

 Mike Leflore of Salem, New Hampshire, said he’s always been “more of a Brady guy than a Belichick guy.
 Players play, coaches coach.”
 He was hoping for a video tribute to the quarterback during the game.

-Perhaps a sign that this would be a tribute to Brady’s legacy appeared in an area to the side of the end zone known as Brady’s Corner.
+So it was not a tribute to Brady’s legacy despite what appeared in an area to the side of the end zone known as Brady’s Corner.
 A banner that disappeared when Brady did last year was back on display Sunday night.

 AP Sports Writer Kyle Hightower contributed.